KossySteve/TicTac-Toe/README.md

 # How To Play?

 # On replit?
-Step 1: click the play link below
+Step 1: click the play link in step 9 below

 Step 2: click on the console tab